CAAPIM/layer7-operator/docs/gateway.md

-Gateway is the Schema for the Gateways API
+Gateway is the Schema for the Gateway Custom Resource

 <table>
     <thead>